 Rethink how you plate (or pour)

 “You can do fun vegetable crudités or individual desserts in a cordial glass, and it will look fantastic,” Schumacher says.
-“Or, take that china and crystal that has been stored away in a sideboard or in an attic and find creative ways to use it to serve food or drinks.
+“Or, take that china and crystal that have been stored away in a sideboard or in an attic and find creative ways to use them to serve food or drinks.
 It’s fun and festive, and these pieces will evoke memories of those before you and bring them to the table.”